The Skill of Zen

 It was, for him, a mystifying and frustrating time.
-Some how, one is not to try.
-The setting of the arrow and the release of the bow are to be effortless.
-The bow should release itself, like as a tree branch bends to release the snow.
+Somehow, in learning such arts as Japanese archery, one is not to try.
+The setting of the arrow and the release of the bow are to happen effortlessly, the bow should release itself, like when a tree branch bends to release the snow.

 This is the ‘artless art’.